Locations

 Copenhagen is strong for tools that reduce exceptions and claims in movement-heavy supply chains.

-Warsaw offers plenty of midmarket buyers who feel workflow pain daily and can still make quick software decisions.
+Warsaw offers plenty of midmarket buyers with daily workflow demand who can still make quick software decisions.

-Use the city pages to narrow the market, then open the sample digest to judge the source-backed format before checkout.
+Use the city pages to narrow the market, then open the sample digest to judge the subscriber format before checkout.